mutyasowmya/course/README.md

 New systems that students build are designated by our standards and regulations as `experimental` until their value is demonstrated, their engineering is validated, and safety is confirmed.
 As such, all new systems built in separate code repositories by small, dedicated teams.
 That said, the value that these experimental systems are intended to produce is vital for the long term success of our enterprise.
 Because of this, work on `experimental` systens not completed by the crew in the alloted time as well as work that does not meet our strict quality standards will result in demotion or more serious consequences, up to and including removal from the crew.

 Remember colleagues, "maintain course."

+# Just a Second Connector

+#Author
+Your Name

+## Personal Reflections
+Add any personal reflections, considerations, or key decisions made during the development process.

+## Production Deployment Assumptions

+1. Platform:
+   - Assumption: The production deployment will be hosted on AWS.
+   - Rationale: AWS provides scalable infrastructure suitable for our application.

+2. Database:
+   - Assumption: PostgreSQL will be used as the production database hosted on Amazon RDS.
+   - Rationale: PostgreSQL offers a reliable and scalable solution for our data storage needs.

+3. Proxy:
+   - Assumption: Nginx will be used as a reverse proxy in production.
+   - Rationale: Nginx provides features like SSL termination and load balancing.

+4. Environment Variables:
+   - Assumption: Production deployment requires specific environment variables such as `PROD_DATABASE_URL`.
+   - Rationale: Configuring environment variables ensures security and flexibility in deployment.

+## Getting Started

+Add instructions for running the application in both development and production environments.

+...